k21971/EvilHack/doc/evilhack-changelog.md

 - Ranger artifacts will create ammo based on the race of the Ranger
 - Ranger quest artifact, if blessed, has a chance to produce ammo with an object property
+- Fix: livelogging when Kathryn the Ice Queen is defeated while hallucinating